ITR : Know about Which ITR Should I File?, Types of ITR and how to FIle ITR for FY 2019-20 (AY 2020-21)

 You can avoid the interest liability by planning your tax payments under ‘advance tax’ within the financial year.

-What is the due date for filing ITR for AY 2020-21?The due date to file ITR for AY 2020-21 is 30 November 2020.
+Has the due date for filing ITR extended for AY 2020-21?The due date to file ITR for AY 2020-21 is 30 November 2020.
 The usual due date stands extended due to the outbreak of the pandemic COVID-19.
 However, in case you have balance tax payable above Rs 1 lakh, you should pay by 31 July 2020.
 A failure to pay by that date makes you liable for penal interest at 1% per month.
 The penal interest is in addition to interest liabilities if any on your tax payable.

 Should I file an ITR in the case of a loss from business or house property or sale of shares?